 - Freshly grated Parmigiano-Reggiano cheese

-- Cover and bring to a boil; decrease heat and simmer for 4 minutes.
+- Cover and bring to a boil, then decrease heat and simmer for 4 minutes.
 Remove the cover and set aside, allowing the chicken to cool in the liquid.
 When cool, transfer chicken to a cutting board and reheat the stock.

-- Cut the chicken strips lengthwise into 1/8-inch thick slices, then cut across to make 1/8 inch dice; add the chicken to the sauce and reheat gently.
+- Cut the chicken strips lengthwise into ¼-inch thick slices, then cut across to make ¼-inch dice.